 Myth #1 — Scrum meeting is for managers

 Scrum Master and Product Owner don’t manage a development team.
-In Scrum, individual teams are responsible for the software development and reaching sprint goals.
+In Scrum, individual teams are responsible for software development and reaching sprint goals.

 As team members work together on the product, everyone should be on the same page in regards to who’s working on and if there are any blockers.